Canary Islands

 Macroeconomic situation

-For 2024, our forecasts indicate that GDP growth will slow down to 2.5%, but will remain above the average (1.9%).
-Tourism will continue to be the main driver; moreover, armed conflicts such as that in the Middle East may make the Canary Islands a more attractive destination than other competitors.
-We also expect the disbursement of European funds to gather pace, with the Canary Islands being one of the biggest beneficiaries of these funds.
+For 2025, our forecasts indicate that GDP growth will slow down to 2.8%, but will remain above average (2.4%).
+Although it will loose steam after a few record-breaking years, tourism will continue to be the main driver of activity; moreover, geopolitical uncertainty and armed conflicts such as that in the Middle East may make Spain as a whole, and the Canary Islands in particular, more attractive destinations than other competitors.
+We also expect the disbursement of European funds to be stepped up, which will boost productive investment and economic activity.

 GDP

-The Canary Islands’ labour market is among the best-performing in the country, with average growth in the number of registered workers affiliated to Social Security standing at 4.3% in 2023 (2.7% on average in Spain) and up by 4.2% year-on-year in January this year (vs. 2.6%), thanks to jobs created in administrative sectors, healthcare and, above all, hotels and restaurants.
-Consequently, employment is 12.4% higher than it was in January 2019 (vs. 9.5%).
-The unemployment rate, among the highest in Spain, stood at 16.2% in Q4 2023 (vs. 11.8%), although this is an improvement on the pre-pandemic figures (18.8% in Q4 2019).
+The labour market of the Canary Islands is the best-performing in the country, with an average rise in the number of registered workers affiliated to Social Security of 3.6% in 2024 (2.4% on average in Spain) and 3.3% year-on-year in April this year (vs. 2.3%), mainly due to job creation in transportation, healthcare and hotels and restaurants.
+However, employment fell in the public sector.
+On a less positive note, the unemployment rate is among the highest in Spain: it stood at 13.5% in Q1 2025 (vs. 11.4%).

 Registered workers affiliated to Social Security